 Low Carbon and the Future of Energy

-To achieve this, our business strategy takes a balanced but innovative approach to our future generation fleet.
-We will make the best use we can of our present assets to ensure best value to both our customers and our investors.
+To achieve this, our business strategy involves taking an innovative approach to the management and development of our generation fleet.
+We aim to make the best use of our present assets to ensure value to both our customers and our investors.

-It is clear, despite the significant sums already being invested by companies like RWE, that the energy industry alone cannot fund this revolution in its industry.
-To achieve financial backing from outside the industry, it is crucial that the UK is an attractive market to invest in.
-This is why the Government is seeking to reform the electricity market, to pave the way for the delivery of a new low carbon framework.
+In order to achieve financial backing from outside the industry, it is crucial that the UK is an attractive market in which to invest.
+For this reason the Government is currently instigating reforms to the electricity market to pave the way for a new, low-carbon framework.

 1 Ofgem - Project Discovery